 Implementation

 Deliverr partnered with Pipe17 to build a gateway connector that linked its API with major commerce platforms.
-This allowed integrations with NetSuite, Odoo, BigCommerce, WooCommerce, Wayfair, and Etsy, allowing Deliverr to support enterprise merchants without months of custom development.
+This allowed integrations with NetSuite, Acumatica, BigCommerce, Salesforce Commerce Cloud, Wayfair, and Mirakl, allowing Deliverr to support enterprise merchants without months of custom development.

 Results & Business Impact